ferbcn/Desktop-Killer/README.md

 ### Python App with GUI (tkinter or PyQt5) that hides all icons on the desktop

-- Platform: OSX
+- Platform: osx
-- TO-DO: implement for Linux & Mac
+- TO-DO: implement for Linux & Win